At the Virginia Museum of History & Culture, we offer many options for photocopies and digital reproductions.

 Do you need photocopies of library or manuscript materials?
 Please fill out our online form so we may begin working on your order.
 We are unable to copy entire published works, entire manuscript collections, bound volumes in the manuscript collection, newspapers, or any fragile/sensitive materials.

+Photocopies cost $20.00 for the first ten exposures, $30.00 for up to 40 exposures, and $60.00 for up to 80 exposures.
 We will contact you within four to six business days with the price of the copies you have requested.

-VHS researchers can provide a moderate amount of research (maximum of one hour) for a prepaid fee of $30.
+Virginia Historical Society researchers can provide a moderate amount of research (maximum of one hour) for a prepaid fee of $30.
 This includes a limited number of digital snapshots.

 Photographs may be delivered in a digital format or as a photographic print.
 All prints are made on 100 percent cotton rag acid-free paper with 100-year archival inks and matte finish.
 Images will be printed in color unless alternative treatments are specifically requested at the time of the order.